Boolean dimension and tree-width: Preliminaries

-\begin{claim} Suppose $y$ is strictly below $x$ and let $\pi$ be the permutation of $V(T)$ produced by Algorithm~\ref{Detection-Algo:y-below-x}.
+\begin{claim} Suppose $y$ is strictly below $x$ and let $\pi$ be the linear order on $V(T)$ produced by Algorithm~\ref{Detection-Algo:y-below-x}.
 Then $x<y$ in $\pi$ if and only if the first colored edge on the path $[y,x]$ in $T$ is \red. \end{claim}

-\begin{algorithm-hbox}[!ht] \Proc{process($v$)}{ $C(v)=\{u\in T_v\mid$ the path $[v,u]$ has no colored edges$\}$\; $R(v)=\{u\in T_v\mid$ the path $[v,u]$ has a unique colored edge,\\ 32mm this edge is the last edge and it is \red$\!\}$\; $G(v)=\{u\in T_v\mid$ the path $[v,u]$ has a unique colored edge,\\ 32mm this edge is the last edge and it is \green$\!\}$\; \For{$u\in R(v)$}{ process($u$) } $L=$ list of all vertices in $C(v)$ in a topological order in $T$\; append $L$ to $\pi$\; \For{$u\in G(v)$}{ process($u$) } } $\pi=$\ empty\; \textrm{process}($\root T$)\; return $\pi$\; \end{algorithm-hbox}
+\begin{algorithm-hbox}[!ht] \Proc{process($v$)}{ $C(v)=\{u\in T_v\mid$ the path $[v,u]$ has no colored edges$\}$\; $R(v)=\{u\in T_v\mid$ the path $[v,u]$ has a unique colored edge,\\ 32mm this edge is the last edge and it is \red$\!\!\}$\; $G(v)=\{u\in T_v\mid$ the path $[v,u]$ has a unique colored edge,\\ 32mm this edge is the last edge and it is \green$\!\!\}$\; \For{$u\in R(v)$}{ process($u$) } $L=$ list of all vertices in $C(v)$ in a topological order in $T$\; append $L$ to $\pi$\; \For{$u\in G(v)$}{ process($u$) } } $\pi=$\ empty\; \textrm{process}($\root T$)\; return $\pi$\; \end{algorithm-hbox}

-\begin{proof}[Proof of the Claim] We start with two simple observations. \begin{itemize} \item[--] During the execution of process($\root T$) every vertex of $T$ is a member of $C(v)$ for a unique $v\in V(T)$. \item[--] A call of process($v$) appends all elements of $T_v$ to $\pi$ before returning. \end{itemize} Now consider $x,y$ such that $y$ is strictly below $x$ in $T$ and let $z_y$ be the node of $T$ for which $y\in C(z_y)$ during the algorithm and let $L_y$ be the list of all vertices in $C(z_y)$ in topological order.
-We distinguish three cases. \begin{enumerate} \item \emph{The path $[y,x]$ has no colored edges.} In this case $x\in C(z_y)$ and in $L_y$ we have $y$ before $x$, therefore $y<x$ in $\pi$. \item \emph{The first colored edge $(v,w)$ on the path $[y,x]$ is \green.} We append the list $L_y$ containing $y$ before calling process($w$).
-However, as process($w$) is the one which puts $x$ in the permutation, we again have $y<x$ in $\pi$. \item \emph{The first colored edge $(v,w)$ on the path $[y,x]$ is \red.} We call process($w$), and so put $x$ in $\pi$, before appending the list $L_y$ containing $y$, and hence now we have $x<y$ in $\pi$. \end{enumerate} \end{proof}
+\begin{proof}[Proof of the Claim] We start with two simple observations. \begin{itemize} \item[--] During the execution of process($\root T$), every vertex of $T$ is a member of $C(v)$ for a unique $v\in V(T)$. \item[--] A call of process($v$) appends all elements of $T_v$ to $\pi$ before returning. \end{itemize} Now consider $x,y$ such that $y$ is strictly below $x$ in $T$, and let $z_y$ be the node of $T$ for which $y\in C(z_y)$ during the algorithm.
+Also let $L_y$ be the list of all vertices in $C(z_y)$ in topological order.
+We distinguish three cases. \begin{enumerate} \item \emph{The path $[y,x]$ has no colored edges.} In this case $x\in C(z_y)$, and in $L_y$ we have $y$ before $x$.
+Therefore $y<x$ in $\pi$. \item \emph{The first colored edge $(v,w)$ on the path $[y,x]$ is \green.} In this case $w\in G(z_y)$, hence the process($z_y$) appends the list $L_y$ containing $y$ before calling process($w$).
+However, as process($w$) is the one which puts $x$ in the linear order, we again have $y<x$ in $\pi$. \item \emph{The first colored edge $(v,w)$ on the path $[y,x]$ is \red.} In this case $w\in R(z_y)$ and hence the process($z_y$) appends call process($w$), and puts $x$ in $\pi$, before appending the list $L_y$ containing $y$.
+Now we have $x<y$ in $\pi$. \end{enumerate} \end{proof}